Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Antarctic Peninsula & South Shetland Islands

 There are few places in the world as evocative as Antarctica.
-As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
-Much of Antarctica is indescribable and can only be fully appreciated through your own eyes.
+The Antarctic Continent is indescribable and can only be fully appreciated through your own eyes.
 As your captain and expedition team keep a lookout for whales and seabirds, you’ll be alerted to any new sightings.
-Expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region.
+Expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region, and presentations on photography to help you take memory-catching images

 Accommodations